Tschram93/futurama-page/README.md

 The dependency for my app that was used is "There are no require dependencies for using this."

 ## Testing
-There are no neccessary tests to be done for this.
+There are no necessary tests to be done for this.

 ### License
 none was used for licensing.